 Classification Of Dam According To Hydraulic Design

-It is a type of dam which permits the water to flow over its crest when excess water is flowing on the upstream side of a river.
+It is a type of dam that permits the water to flow over its crest when excess water flows on the upstream side of a river.
 Overflow dam is designed in such a way that the crest level is usually constructed at a lower height relatively, to allow the surplus water to overflow.

 Overflow dams are generally made up of concrete or masonry.
 Overflow dam is also known as spillway or overfall dam.

 Unlike overflow dams, the structure of a non-overflow dam is designed and constructed in such a way that the water is not allowed to overtop the dam.
 The height of the dam is usually kept higher than the maximum expected High Flood Level (HFL).

 Classification Of Dams Based On Materials

 These dams are constructed out of materials like stone and bricks.
 Cement mortar is used for bonding blocks of stone masonry.
 Examples of such dams are gravity dams and arch dams.

 Nagarjunasagar Dam is the largest masonry dam in the world.
 It is situated in Andhra Pradesh, India.
 The height of the Nagarjunasagar dam is 125m.